Red Cliff Air Station: History

-As a GCI base, the 642d's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
-These interceptors were assigned to the 64th Air Division at Goose AFB, Labrador.
+As a GCI base, the station's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
+These interceptors were assigned to the 64th Air Division at Goose Air Force Base, Labrador.

 The station was reassigned to Aerospace Defense Command on 1 April 1957, and was given designation "N-22" (later "C-22").

 In addition to the main facility, Red Cliff operated an AN/FPS-14 manned Gap Filler site: